Parabelle: 2009: A Summit Borderline/A Drop Oceanic

+2010-2011: Reassembling the Icons and These Electric Pages Have Been Unplugged

 In 2010, Parabelle began recording a new record.
 Kevin Matisyn announced that it would be produced by Mike Langford, who engineered the first two Evans Blue albums.
 When asked about the sound of the album, Matisyn commented “I think it’s similar, that moody kinda style, that’s definitely what we are going for with this new record.
 I wanted to do a darker record musically, but a little more positive lyrically.”

 The band debuted the first song from the album, "More", on Alternative Addiction in April 2010.
 "More" peaked as the number 2 song on Alternative Addiction's Top 20 Chart.

 On November 3, 2010, Parabelle premiered the music video for "Kiss the Flag: The Widow."
 It was stated in the video's description that the new album, Reassembling the Icons, would be available on November 16.
+Although, it ended up being released a day early on November 15 instead.

 On November 11, the band released another song from their new album titled "Reassembling the Icons".

-On November 15, the album was released a day early via iTunes and Amazon.com.
+On November 15, the album was released via iTunes and Amazon.com.
 Reassembling the Icons debuted at No. 8 on iTunes Top 100 Rock Albums.

-On April 14, the band released a YouTube video of the single "Us (Walk Away)".
+On April 14, the band released a YouTube video of the single "Us (Walk Away)" from their acoustic album, These Electric Pages Have Been Unplugged.

-On April 22, Parabelle released the track list for their upcoming album via Facebook.
-The album was released on May 24, 2011.
-Album artwork was designed by Will Schaule influenced by Kevin Matisyn.
+On April 22, Parabelle released the track list for the album via Facebook.
+The album was released on May 24, 2011.The album artwork was designed by Will Schaule influenced by Kevin Matisyn.

-On October 3, 2011, Parabelle released a new single "This Life".
+On October 3, 2011, Parabelle released a new stand-alone single titled "This Life".

+2012-2014: Your Starry Eyes Will Never Make Us Even and Air

-The lead single from the album, "Let It Out" was released July 15, 2012 and the album was released on August 21, 2012.
+"Let It Out" was released July 15, 2012 as the lead single to Your Starry Eyes Will Never Make Us Even, the band's third studio album.
 The album was partially funded using crowd funding website Kickstarter.
+The album itself was released on August 21, 2012.

 Beginning in early 2012, the band began playing several shows with Evans Blue's former drummer Howard Davis.

 In January 2013 a compilation album and DVD, Air, was announced, and later released on April 16, 2013.
 It includes five new tracks, and studio recorded acoustic versions of five songs from Your Starry Eyes Will Never Make Us Even and one song from A Summit Borderline.

 In July 2014 the band announced on Facebook that they had already recorded demos for their next album The Kill Plan, and that the album would start recording once funding for the album has been secured.